 - Follow a relaxation routine to prevent night-time anxiety.

-- Eat a well-balanced diet to prevent nutritional deficiencies.
+- Eat a to prevent nutritional deficiencies.

 - If possible, change your environment to reduce disturbances – for example, don’t watch television in the bedroom.